 II.
 Food and Fuel: Which Energy Sources Should We Use?

-Activity 15: What are some Alternative Fuels we could use?
+Activity 12: What are some alternative fuels we could use?

-Lab 14: Preparation of an Alkaline Fuel Cell
+Lab 11: Preparation of a Hydrogen Fuel Cell

 What will fuel transport systems of the future? (pdf) Materials Today, November 2011